-There's a lot of confusion surrounding the process, structure, and laws regarding restaurant tip outs.
-At the end of the day, the goal is to make sure their employees are happy, paid fairly, and following the laws when it comes to tips.
+There's a lot of confusion surrounding the process, structure, and the federal, local, and state laws regarding restaurant tip-outs.
+The goal is to ensure their employees are happy, paid fairly, and follow the regulations regarding tips.

-For that to happen, it's necessary to understand the rules of tipping out, choose a structure that works for your staff, and communicate that structure to employees clearly.
+For that to happen, it's necessary to understand the rules of tipping out, choose a restaurant tip structure that works for your staff, and communicate that structure to employees.

 Read on for everything you need to know to establish a successful process for tipping out in your restaurant.